arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ### Hardware Setup

 The two Opta™ devices will communicate using Modbus RTU.
-It is enabled by using RS-485 interface for both devices.
+It is enabled by using the RS-485 interface for both devices.
 The following image shows the connection diagram to work with two Opta™ devices.

 ![RS-485 interface between Opta™ devices for Modbus RTU](assets/opta_rtu_plcide_hardware_connection.svg)

-The Modbus RTU communication network can be scaled up by integrating additional protocol compatible devices as Opta™ or Portenta Machine Control.
+The Modbus RTU communication network can be scaled up by integrating additional protocol-compatible devices such as Opta™ or Portenta Machine Control.

 ***Opta™ does not come equipped with integrated termination resistors; therefore, it is essential to follow the Modbus protocol specifications, which require the addition of termination resistors.
-Should you experience inconsistencies in data transmission when using Opta™ alongside other Modbus RTU compatible devices, it is advised to switch the A(-) and B(+) lines and initiate the process again.***
+Should you experience inconsistencies in data transmission when using Opta™ alongside other Modbus RTU-compatible devices, it is advised to switch the A(-) and B(+) lines and initiate the process again.***

 ### Workspace Pre-Configuration

-For appropriate Modbus RTU operation, it requires some considerations to be taken into account beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE.
-Following subsections will help briefly explain such aspects.
+For appropriate Modbus RTU operation, some considerations must be considered beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE.
+The following subsections will help briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***

 #### Opta™ Basic Configuration
 <br></br>

 The Modbus RTU communication for Opta™ does not require special pre-configuration.
-You will only have to make a manual sketch download with the desired protocol role with its properties, and its onboard elements to be used.
+You will only have to make a manual sketch download with the desired protocol role, its properties, and its onboard elements to be used.
 These onboard elements can be status LEDs and relays.

-Opta™ can be initialized further in the process if additional changes in configuration is required.
+Opta™ can be initialized further in the process if additional configuration changes are required.

 #### Modbus RTU Client and Server Mode
 <br></br>

 The PLC IDE software provides the option to set Opta™ as either a Modbus RTU Client, Server, or none of the previous modes.
-The option is configurable under `RS485 SerialPort` listed within `Resources` tab.
+The option is configurable under `RS485 SerialPort` listed within the `Resources` tab.

 Opta™ set as a Modbus RTU Client will provide 'Baud Rate' and 'Serial Mode' settings.
 The baud rate is available from 600 b/s to 115200 b/s.
-The serial mode provides set of options conformed with following elements:
+The serial mode offers a set of options conformed with the following elements:

 - Parity: No Parity, Even Parity, Odd Parity
 - Data Bits: 8 Data Bits (Only option for Data Bits)
 - Stop Bits: 1 - 2 Stop Bits

 On the other hand, Opta™ set as a Modbus RTU Server requires an additional configuration called 'Slave Settings'.
-It will ask you to define the Modbus address with range between `1 ..
+It will ask you to define the Modbus address with a range between `1 ..
 247`.

 If you decide to disable Modbus RTU for Opta™, you can select the option 'none'.
-It will hide every Modbus RTU configuration parameter, disabling the protocol mode for Opta™.
+It will hide every Modbus RTU configuration parameter, turning off the protocol mode for Opta™.

 #### General Modbus Node Configuration
 <br></br>

-The General Modbus Node allows to add information regarding the devices compatible with the Modbus messaging service.
+The General Modbus Node allows the addition of information regarding the devices compatible with the Modbus messaging service.

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/opta_plcide_generalNode.png)